Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

-Cloudflare edge stack in 2024 is real alternative to AWS for many cases.
-For edge-native apps (global, latency-sensitive, medium complexity), it’s simpler, cheaper, and faster.
-For enterprise workloads with complex compliance or specific ecosystems, AWS remains primary option.
-Gap closes every month — worth evaluating for new projects before defaulting to AWS.
+The Cloudflare edge stack in 2024 is a real AWS alternative for many cases.
+For edge-native applications — global, latency-sensitive, medium complexity — it is simpler, cheaper, and faster to operate.
+For enterprise workloads with complex compliance, specific ecosystems, or intensive compute, AWS remains the primary option.
+The gap closes every month: it is worth evaluating Cloudflare for new projects before defaulting to AWS.